 Needed: A magnetic compass; a good place to

-observe stars outside; flashlight, four rocks, plastic bottles; or some other
+observe stars outside; flashlight, four rocks, plastic bottles;

-a look at the compass below.
-You'll notice that it is
+look at the compass below.
+You'll notice that it is marked

-the cardinal points - North, South, East and West.
+with the cardinal points - North, South, East and West.

-The one

-have is probably also marked the same way.
+The one you have is probably also marked the same way.

 Also notice that other points are also marked, such as

-about those later as well, but for right now,
+about those later as well, but for right now, notice that North

-that North

-is 0 degrees, East is 90 degrees, South is 180
+is 0 degrees, East is 90 degrees, South is 180 degrees, and West

-important to know which end is supposed to point north, and
+know which end is supposed to point north, and which is supposed

-supposed

 to point south.
 Most compasses will have a little dot or

 letter to let you know which end points north.
 (You can

 learn much more about how and why a compass works on our

 south poles are not exactly lined up with the Earth's axis, so

-the compass is a little off in most
+the compass is a little off in most areas.
 However, the

-compass will still give you a pretty good idea
+compass will still give you a pretty good idea about where the

-the

 cardinal directions are, and that's enough for now.
 We'll

 fine tune things a bit later.

 friend place one of the plastic bottles or other markers in that

 right.
 You should now be facing east, and the E should be

 in front of you.
 Place another marker in this